MunoMono/reading-notes/public/docs/J/Jonas2012ExploringSwampyGround.md

 ## Key findings and arguments
 ### Summarise the main results and conclusions
 1. **Science and design are epistemologically distinct yet mutually dependent.** Science seeks stable, predictive models; design thrives on contingency and variation.
-2. **Mode 2 knowledge** (context-driven, transdisciplinary, socially accountable) is inherently design-like, dissolving the boundary between research and application.
+2. **Mode 2 knowledge** (context-driven, transdisciplinary, socially accountable) is inherently design-like, dissolving the boundary between research and application (pp. 5–7).
-3. **Design research requires its own logic**—a systemic, project-based mode integrating abduction, reflection and iteration—culminating in *Research Through Design* (RTD).
+3. **Design research requires its own logic**—a systemic, project-based mode integrating abduction, reflection and iteration—culminating in *Research Through Design* (RTD) (pp. 8–12).
-4. **Cybernetic learning and second-order observation** underpin Jonas’s model: design knowledge arises through reflexive feedback between analysis, projection and synthesis.
+4. **Cybernetic learning and second-order observation** underpin Jonas’s model: design knowledge arises through reflexive feedback between analysis, projection and synthesis (pp. 12–15).
-5. The “swampy ground” metaphor (after Schön) captures the productive tension between rigor and relevance, framing design as a field that must operate *in* the mess rather than above it.
+5. The “swampy ground” metaphor (after Schön) captures the productive tension between rigor and relevance, framing design as a field that must operate *in* the mess rather than above it (pp. 15–17).

 ---